fancyDevelopment/Fancy.ResourceLinker/doc/features/authentication.md

             "Microservice1": {
                 "BaseUrl": "http://localhost:5000",
                 "Authentication": {
-                    "Strategy": "ClientCredentialOnly",
+                    "Strategy": "Auth0ClientCredentialOnly",
                     "Options": {
                         "Authority": "<Your Authority URL>",
                         "ClientId": "<Your Client ID>",
                         "ClientSecret": "<Your Client Secret>",
                         "Scope": "<Scopes to Request>",
-                        "Audience": "<Scopes to Request>" // <-- This additional parameter is needed by Auth0 }
+                        "Audience": "<Audience of the API to Request>" // <-- This additional parameter is needed by Auth0 }
                 }
             },